 Eventually the awards will be whittled down to 12 finalists in each category chosen from the many entries.
 The panel of three judges, a banker, accountant and lawyer sift through each entry until they come down to the final choice The judges then spend two days visiting each company and decide which should become the top Dartford, Gravesham and overall winner in each category.

-To see the value from a previous winner's perspective, ComputerTel, now also a sponsor, gives some advice on winning these awards under the news section.
+To see the value from a previous winner's perspective, ComputerTel gives some advice on winning these awards under the news section.